char0n/vladimirgorej.com/_posts/2017-02-23-ramda-adjunct.md

 While using these functional libraries, I found out that in every new project I was working on, I tend to create the same set of aggregate functions that I missed either from lodash or Ramda.
-Let me demonstrate this in a code snippet...
+Let me demonstrate this in a code snippet:

 {% highlight javascript linenos %}
 const { isString, negate } = require('lodash/fp');